 So, What Happens When a Roof Leaks?

 Roof leaks aren’t usually as dramatic as pop culture shows them.
 In the most extreme situations, leaky roofs might require you to place a bucket to collect the stream of water flowing from the roof.
-However, in most cases, a leaky roof only shows mild signs of water damage on the ceiling or walls.
+In most cases, a leaky roof only shows mild signs of water damage on the ceiling or walls.

 Here’s what happens when a roof leaks: